oracle-livelabs/database/db-operator-with-cicd/5-make-feature/application-changes.md

      kubectl get singleinstancedatabase cbtransfer01 -o jsonpath='{.status.pdbConnectString}{"\n"}'
      ```

-## Task 3: Updating the Spring Boot application
+## Task 3: Update the Spring Boot application

 With a feature branch, you can start developing the feature you are working on and connect it to the database for testing your back-end features extensively.